gvwilson/sensibleadventures/shapers/shapers.md

 ## Combat

-A lot of game systems have very complex rules for combat.
-*Shapers and Bots* tries to keep it simple.
+*Shapers and Bots* tries to keep combat simple.
 Once a fight starts,
 everything happens in turns that are 5 seconds long in game time.
 In each turn,
-characters act in order of Fitness, highest Fitness first.
+characters act in order of Fitness, with highest Fitness going first.
-(If two or more characters are tied, roll dice once at the start of the fight to see who goes first for the duration of that fight.)
+(If two or more characters are tied, use a contest roll once at the start of the fight to see who goes first for its duration.)

 In their turn,
 a character can take two actions.